A classic, lively and highly refreshing Albariño which pays tribute to its homeland the Rías Baixas.

 The D.O. of Rias Baixas (D.O. stands for ‘Designation of Origin’ which designates high quality and geographical regulations) is known to produce some of the very best examples of the Albariño grape variety.
 It has a distinctive, peachy note and often, a light, refreshing spritz which makes it the perfect partner for the local seafood.

 The coastal area of Rias Baixas is located in the south of the greater region of Galicia which also boasts a mountainous, rugged inland with quiet country lanes and ancient stone crosses hinting at religious tradition.

 We find the Adegas Galegas winery surrounded by fragrant pinewood trees, in the most southerly part of the Rias Baixas region close to the Portuguese border and next to the River Miño.
 ‘Adegas Galegas’ are simply the Galician words for “The Galician Winery”.

-Despite only being founded in 1995, the winery has succeeded in its quest to combine the production of classic, traditional varieties with high quality, modern winemaking techniques.
-Pepe Rodriguez, managing director of the winery, was a pioneer in the evolution of the Galician wine scene; known as the father of modern Albariños he was responsible for putting Rías Baixas on the map.
-Today, the white wines of Adegas Galegas are considered some of the very best in Spain.
+Despite only being founded in 1995, the winery has succeeded in its quest to combine production of classic, traditional varieties with high quality, modern winemaking techniques.
+Pepe Rodriguez, who is managing director of the winery, was a pioneer in the evolution of the Galician wine scene.
+He is known as the father of modern Albariños and was responsible for putting Rias Baixas in the map.